Verbs for Class 10

 • What are Verbs?

 Verbs are an essential part of speech in English.
-They are words that express an action, occurrence or state of being.
-It is the main component that conveys what the subject of a sentence is doing or experiencing.
+These are words that convey a situation, an event, or a condition of affairs.
+It is the primary element that describes what the sentence's subject is doing or going through.

 Types of Verbs